Sneha-0208/dual-lora-mesh/Documentation.md

 ## 1. Overview

-This project demonstrates a **dual LoRa mesh network** which implements **cross-spreading factor (SF) communication**.
+This project implements cross-communication between two LoRa end nodes (Transmitter and Receiver) with different spreading factors via a relay node (esp32-based controller with two LoRa chips).
 The code is located in the "SF Conversion" folder within the repository.
 It consists of three nodes:

 1. **Transmitter (SF7)** — Sends periodic packets with incrementing message counters.